 The type of proof you must provide will depend on what you're claiming for, so read the respective section before making a claim.

-Remember QBE also has a number of complimentary services they can provide to travellers under their policy.
+Remember Allianz also has a number of complimentary services they can provide to travellers under their policy.
 These include emergency evacuations, second opinions on medical matters and more.

 Compare Westpac credit cards here